Algorithmic solvability of the lifting-extension problem: Structures induced by weak spaces

-It is technically much harder to equip $[X,P]^A_B$ with addition when the \Hopf space structure on $P$ is weak.
-In this case, $\ell_0+\ell_1$ is not zero on $A$ and thus does not represent an element of $[X,P]^A_B$.
-This problem is solved in Section~\ref{sec:strictness}.
-Next, we will discuss the appropriate notion of a map between weak \Hopf spaces and show how they induce group homomorphisms on homotopy classes.
-Finally, we will derive the exact sequence relating diagonals into two subsequent pointed stable stages of a Moore--Postnikov tower.
+It is technically much harder to equip $[X,P]^A_B$ with addition when the \Hopf space structure on $P$ is \emph{weak}.
+In this case, the restriction of $\ell_0+\ell_1$ to $A$ equals $f+f \neq f$ (note that the values of $f$ lie on the zero section and $o + o \neq o$) and thus does not represent an element of $[X,P]^A_B$.
+This problem is solved in Section~\ref{sec:strictness} using a strictification of weak \Hopf space structures, which serves as a compact definition of addition in $[X,P]^A_B$ and is also a useful tool in proofs that deal with the addition in $[X,P]^A_B$ on a global level, e.g.\ in deriving the exact sequence of Theorem~\ref{thm:exact_sequence_long}.

 \heading{Strictification and addition of homotopy classes} The point of this subsection is to describe a perturbation of a weak \Hopf space structure to one for which the zero is strict.
 We will then apply this to the construction of addition on $[X,\Pnew]^A_B$.
 Assume thus that we have a weak \Hopf space structure